-For the snickerdoodle cookie you'll need
+For this easy snickerdoodle cookie recipe, you'll need:

-- white sugar & brown sugar
+- white granulated sugar and light brown sugar

 - vanilla extract